 Extension Virtual Orientation 2nd Tuesday of every month at 9:00 am CT/10:00 am ET.
-The Extension Evaluation & Staff Development Office hosts a monthly virtual orientation for all new Extension employees.
-UTK New Vol Welcome (UT Employees) This self-paced online module is available at tiny.utk.edu/newvolwelcome Insurance and retirement documents are due within 30 days (of your start date.
-Learn more in the New Vol Welcome module and in the Extension Virtual Orientation benefits session.
-Online Learning: A Historical Overview of the U.S. Cooperative Extension System 4 Assigned after Virtual Orientation The Extension Service is proud to have such a rich history.
-Take your time and learn about the great events, legislation and people that have made our Extension organization so great today.
-Meet with your Regional Program Leader (RPL).
-Meet with your Regional Program Leader (RPL).
-Your RPL will reach out to you to schedule this meeting.
-Your RPL will reach out to you to schedule this meeting.
+The Extension Evaluation & Staff Development Office hosts a monthly , virtual orientation for all new Extension employees.
+UTK New Vol Welcome (UT Employees) - This self-paced online module is available at tiny.utk.edu/newvolwelcome Insurance and retirement documents are due within 30 days of your start date.
+I earn more in the New Vol Welcome module and in the Extension Virtual ( Orientation benefits session.
+Online Learning: A Historical Overview of the U.S. ( Cooperative Extension System 4 Assigned after Virtual Orientation - The Extension Service is proud to have such a rich history.
+Take your time ė and learn about the great events, legislation and people that have made ( our Extension organization so great today.
+Meet with your Regional Program Leader (RPL). , Your RPL will reach out to you to schedule this meeting. • Schedule a meeting with your mentor.
+Schedule a meeting with your mentor.
+Your mentor will reach out to you to schedule your first mentor meeting.